solrac97gr/go-jwt-auth/README.md

 - CI: [Github Actions 🐙](https://docs.github.com/en/actions)

 ## Endpoints
-You can also check in the route /swagger/index.html after run the project 🤩
+You can also check in the route /swagger/index.html after run the project 🤩.
+Note 📝: For add a private route you need to create it in the private router `v1Private` inside the pkg/server/server.go file.

 | Name     | Path             | Method | Description       | Request        | Response |
 |----------|------------------|--------|-------------------|----------------|----------|